yuanhe772/Raspberry-Pi-Smart-Door-System/README.md

-Website and everything one needs to know for this project: https://courses.cit.cornell.edu/ece5990/ECE5725_Fall2017_projects/final_yh772_rw564/
+Website and everything one needs to know for this project: https://courses.cit.cornell.edu/ece5990/ECE5725_Fall2017_projects/final_yh772_rw564/.

-Ignore the stupid video in the above website and go to this one https://www.youtube.com/watch?v=KRLi6GthbFA&t=76s for reference
+Ignore the stupid video in the above website and go to this one https://www.youtube.com/watch?v=KRLi6GthbFA&t=76s for reference.

+There are path names of "cornellfaces" and "visitorfaces" in the scripts for the purpose of face recognition's training set.
+If you want to have yourself recognized, please have your own face's pictures for training.